datngu/sarek_offline/README_old.md

 sed "s|/PATH/TO/|$PWD/|g" samplesheet_template.csv > samplesheet_fixed.csv
 ```

-You can now check the structure of your working directory, it should look like this:
+You can now check the sructure of your working directory, it should look like this:

 ```sh
 tree -L 1